ngs-doo/TemplaterExamples/Advanced/TemplaterServer/Readme.md

   * Aspose
   * Spire

-By default all of them will be available when app is locally started.
+By default all of them will be available when app is started locally.
 Which are available can be specified via configuration parameter, eg:

     java -jar templater-server.jar -pdf=LibreOffice,Aspose